-Trends in global R&D share between 2000 and 2013 for the ten countries with the highest 2013 R&D expenditures are illustrated in Figure 3.
-Among them, six saw declines in share of global R&D between 2000 and 2013 (United States, Japan, Germany, France, the United Kingdom, and Italy), while four saw their shares grow (China, South Korea, Russia, and Taiwan).
+Trends in global R&D share between 2000 and 2015 for the 10 countries with the highest 2015 R&D expenditures are illustrated in Figure 3.
+Among them, six saw declines in share of global R&D-the United States, Japan, Germany, France, the United Kingdom, and Italy-while four saw their shares grow-China, South Korea, Russia, and Taiwan.